Calibrated Selective Classification: Experimental results

 \section{Experimental results}

 \newpar{Selective calibration error} Figure~\ref{fig:calibration_curves} reports our main calibration results.
-In all cases, we observe that optimizing for our S-MMCE objective leads to significant reductions in measured calibration error over the non-rejected examples.
-In particular, S-MMCE-derived scores outperform all baseline scoring mechanisms in both $\ell_2$ and $\ell_\infty$ Selective Calibration Error AUC, as well as in Brier Score AUC.
+In all cases, we observe that optimizing for our S-MMCE objective leads to significant reductions in measured calibration error over the selected examples.
+In particular, S-MMCE-derived scores outperform all baseline scoring mechanisms in both $\ell_2$ and $\ell_\infty$ Selective Calibration Error AUC, as well as in Selective Brier Score AUC.
 This is most pronounced on the image classification tasks---which we conjecture is due to the effectiveness of AugMix perturbations at simulating the test-time shifts.
-Note that the lung cancer risk assessment task has far less data (both in training and testing) than CIFAR-10-C or ImageNet-C, hence its higher variance.
-Its perturbation class (reweighted resampling based on source hospital in the training set) is also relatively weak, and limited by the diversity of hospitals in NLST.
-Despite this, S-MMCE still substantially outperforms all baselines.
-Interestingly, while some baseline approaches---such as rejecting based on one-class SVM scores or isolation forest scores---can lead to \emph{worse} calibration error than the full model without abstention, predictors produced using S-MMCE have reliably lower selective calibration error (per our goal) across all coverage rates $\xi$.
+Note that the lung cancer task has far less data (both in training and testing) than CIFAR-10-C or ImageNet-C, hence its higher variance.
+Its perturbation class (reweighted resampling based on the source hospital) is also relatively weak, and limited by the diversity of hospitals in the NLST training set.
+Despite this, S-MMCE still improves over all baselines.
+Interestingly, while some baseline approaches---such as rejecting based on one-class SVM scores or confidence scores---can lead to \emph{worse} calibration error than the full model without abstention, predictors produced using S-MMCE have reliably lower selective calibration error (per our goal) across all coverage rates $\xi$.
 The fact that our method significantly outperforms distance-based baselines, such as kNN distance or Isolation Forests, is also encouraging in that it suggests that $g$ has learned behaviors beyond identifying simple similarity to the training set.\looseness=-1